 - Patients with severe infection or in whom treatment compliance may be poor are admitted.
-A few others (eg this is their only functioning eye) may also be admitted.
+A few others (eg, this is their only functioning eye) may also be admitted.

 Fungal keratitis (keratomycosis)

-- Presentation - this ranges from asymptomatic to a foreign body sensation, reduced visual acuity and extreme pain (disproportionate to mild clinical findings).
+- Presentation - ranges from asymptomatic to a foreign body sensation, reduced visual acuity and extreme pain (disproportionate to mild clinical findings).
 Punctate or dendritiform defects may be present with small, white satellite lesions.

 Other infectious keratitis